 While many people associate hard water with well water, hard water can also come from a municipal water source.
 Having water supplied by your city doesn't make you safe from this problem.

-How Do You Know If You Have Hard Water?
+How To Know If You Have Hard Water

 There are a few ways to tell whether your home has a problem with hard water:

-- Dirty Dishes: Have you noticed that you are having issues getting your dishes completely clean?
+- Trouble getting your dishes fully clean: Have you noticed that you are having issues getting your dishes completely clean?
 This applies to both dishes that are hand-washed and ones that have gone through your dishwasher.
 Hard water will cause dishes to look foggy after you clean them.
 Your dishes may even look like they’re covered in a kind of dry powder that is difficult to remove.
 The minerals in the water are what is leading the residue, and you will never be able to get the dishes as clean as you like with your existing water.

-- Sediment Buildup: The water fixtures in your home may have low water pressure due to sediment buildup.
+- Sediment buildup on faucets, showerheads, and other plumbing fixtures: The water fixtures in your home may have low water pressure due to sediment buildup.
 Buildup happens because the minerals have problems passing through the small holes in your sink aerators or showerheads.
 This sediment buildup can ruin appliances and faucets, and it might not be possible for you to completely clean all of the sediment buildup off the faucets.

-- Bathing Problems: Hard water can also cause problems with bathing since the water is oversaturated with minerals.
+- Difficulty fully washing soap off your body: Hard water can also cause problems with bathing since the water is oversaturated with minerals.
 The water won't be capable of washing the soap away, so when you finish bathing, minerals might stay on the skin, where they lead to clogged pores, itchiness, and dry skin.

 How Can Hard Water Problems Be Fixed?